Lsmith446/ai-builder-decision-lab/README.md

 ## Why I Built This

-Most PMs building AI features skip the evaluation design step entirely — they ship without defining what "wrong" looks like, who reviews edge cases, or how to measure trust in the model's output.
+AI teams often move directly from feature ideas to implementation without explicitly defining what "wrong" looks like, who reviews edge cases, or how to measure trust in the model's output.
 This tool operationalizes that judgment into a repeatable artifact.

-The question bank is drawn from real evaluation-framework work: the same questions I used to improve sentiment analysis model accuracy by 25% and design human-in-the-loop review processes for a production AI consumer product.
+The question bank is drawn from real evaluation-framework work: The framework draws on the evaluation approach I used while partnering with Data Science and Behavioral Science to improve sentiment analysis accuracy by 25% and operationalize human-in-the-loop review processes for a production AI consumer product.

+---

+## Design Philosophy

+I believe good AI products aren't defined by model quality alone; they're defined by the quality of the decisions surrounding them.

+This project explores the questions product teams should answer before implementation begins: what happens when the model is wrong, where humans should stay involved, and how trust should be earned over time.

 ---
 ## Tech Stack

 - **Framework:** Next.js 16 (App Router, TypeScript)